cullenr/8bitsynth/oscillators.md

 ## Harmonics

-The _sin_ program above attempts to produce a pure sin wave.
+The _sin_ program above attempts to produce a pure sine wave.
 Sin waves are special in that they have energy at one particular frequency, this is shown in _fig 3_ where we can see a distinct peak at 440Hz.
 More complex sounds contain extra energy at multiple frequencies, this gives them a distinct timbre.